Cladochaeta (fly): Association with spittlebugs

 Most species of Cladochaeta are notable in that the larvae reside in masses of spittle produced by the young of Clastopteridae and Aphrophoridae, attached to the host by mandibular hooks.
 It is not conclusive whether or not their association is harmful to the spittlebug host.
 Although the association was first reported at the beginning of the 20th century, William Baerg was the first to examine the symbiosis in greater detail in 1920.
 He found the vast majority of the spittlebugs found with larvae were unharmed and concluded the flies were feeding on the spittle produced, and only phoretic on the bug.
 This was the conclusion largely reached also by Bennett (1965) and Ashburner (1981).
 Bennett found no injury on the integument of spittlebug nymphs found with larvae, and two of the ten fly eggs he raised solely on spittle pupated.
-However, it must be noted that none of the pupae eclosed, and pupation may often occur in response to starvation in Drosophila.
+However, none of the pupae eclosed, and pupation may often occur in response to starvation in Drosophila.
 Thompson and Mohd-Saleh investigated the organisms experimentally in 1995 and found no effect of Cladochaeta larvae on both nymphal or size of the adult spittlebug.
 They also noted that the flies were often unattached to the spittlebugs within the spittle and only mounted if disturbed, with the nymphal bug not making any effort to stop the pairing, an observation noted by all previous researchers.
 They concluded the relationship was a mostly commensal one, with only possibly facultative parasitism by the fly in times of stress.